NationalSecurityAgency/timely/README.md

 Command | Description
 --------|------------
-mvn compile | Compiles and formats the source mvn test | Compiles and formats source and runs unit tests mvn package | Compiles and formats source, runs unit tests, and creates a distribution mvn verify | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage mvn verify site | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage, and creates the site
+mvn compile | Compiles and formats the source mvn test | Runs unit tests mvn package | Runs findbugs and creates a distribution mvn verify | Runs integration tests mvn verify site | Creates the site

 The [CollectD] (http://collectd.org/) plugins require that CollectD is installed locally as the /usr/share/collectd/java/collectd-api.jar file is a dependency.